AI in Food

 Consumer insight

-Consumers don't want a chatbot — they want a meal plan they didn't have to think about.
+Consumers do not want a chatbot; they want a meal plan they did not have to think about.
 The brands winning are the ones hiding the AI inside a frictionless 'what should I cook tonight' flow.

 Strategic takeaway